Martin Sets Single-Game Record with 14 Strikeouts in 8-1 Win

 - Martin Sets Single-Game Record with 14 Strikeouts in 8-1 Win - Bowling Green Hot Rods

-- Hawkins, Lancellotti and Cornielly Throw First Nine-Inning No-Hitter in Cyclones' Franchise History - Brooklyn Cyclones

-- Claws Walked-off in 10, Fall 2.5 Games Back of Greensboro - Jersey Shore BlueClaws
+- Kemp Homers Twice, But Claws Fall 6-5 to Greensboro on Wednesday - Jersey Shore BlueClaws

-- Lonnie White Jr. Walks It off in Extra Innings to Take Game One Against the BlueClaws - Greensboro Grasshoppers

 - Hot Rods Game Notes - Bowling Green Hot Rods